5 Tips to Ethically Upsell Ophthalmology Patients

 - Retain existing patients

 Creating content that serves both needs requires professional expertise.
-While ophthalmologists may want to create content themselves based on their expertise, this is highly inefficient.
-If ophthalmologists spend too much time generating content on their own, they’ll have less time to spend on revenue-generating activities such as cataract procedures.
+While ophthalmologists may want to create content based on their expertise, this is highly inefficient.
+If ophthalmologists spend too much time generating content alone, they’ll have less time on revenue-generating activities such as cataract procedures.

 In addition, you can’t depend on prospects finding your content by browsing your website; you must ensure that people can find you via search engines like Google.
 This requires good SEO practices that supplement rich, well-written content on your website.

 The most efficient way to upsell existing patients through content marketing is to work with a healthcare digital marketing agency like DoctorLogic.
 We understand what ophthalmologists specifically require to achieve optimal results.